 Quotation marks

-Set periods and commas within quotation marks.
+Set periods and commas inside of quotation marks.

 Spacing